cupnoodle/fluffyes/smashing.md

-UIKit has done a lot of work to simplify state preservation and restoration for us, it handles the saving and loading of app state to disk automatically at appropriate times.
+UIKit has done a lot of work to simplify state preservation and restoration for us, it handles the saving and loading of app state automatically at appropriate times.
 All we need to do is add some configuration to tell the app to support state preservation / restoration and inform the app what data needs to be preserved.

 To enable state saving and restoring, implement this two method in **AppDelegate.swift** :